18F/unit-testing-node/_pages/components/config.md

 `slackApiBaseUrl`.
 We will use these fields to override built-in defaults from `SlackClient` and `GitHubClient` in several later tests.

 For the `rules` field, `channelNames` is the only optional field.
-If it is present, it names the channels matched by the rule.
+If it's present, it names the channels matched by the rule.
 If it is absent, the rule will match any channel.